 - 2. Where proposals seek to improve the condition, connection, public realm, lighting and safety of existing alleyways, these will be supported where it provides better accessibility and connections to other parts of the village. - 3.
+Where practicable, support the provision of a new direct public footpath/cycleway between Sudbrooke and Nettleham. - 4.
 Where new alleyways are proposed, these shall be easily accessible, well-lit and safe for all users including those with disabilities.